colin-heffernan/HeffOS-Nix-Flake/modules/home-manager/utility/file-nav/README.md

 # `modules/home-manager/utility/file-nav`
 This directory contains modules.
+- `android-file-transfer.nix` contains the module to control Android File Transfer, a utility for mounting Android phones
+- `broot.nix` contains the module to control Broot, a tree-based TUI file manager
-- `yazi` contains the module to control Yazi
+- `zoxide.nix` contains the module to control Zoxide, a smarter CD